AvadhKalathiya/trademind-ai/README.md

 ### 📈 Predict • 🔍 Analyze • 💰 Invest Smarter

-Built with ❤️ by Avadh Kalathiya
+### Built with ❤️ by Avadh Kalathiya

+⭐ Star the repository if you found it useful.

 </div>